 I put eggshells in a tray at the bottom of the oven.
 They get baked and brittle every time you use the oven.
 Just keep adding to the tray until it is full.

 Every fall, we see people working very hard with leaves, putting them in paper bags for city collection.
 Anyone who has even a modest back yard can use an easier method.
-You may already have a compost heap where you put your garden clippings, etc.

 Many garden tools are designed to make the job faster and easier, but an alternative usually exists that can accomplish the same task for a lot less money.
 Here's a rundown of six handy composting tools - what they do, why they are helpful, and the cost-saving alternatives.